1-creare-1/Minecraft-Plane-Schematics-ValkyrienSkies2/README.md

 ![Thumbnail](ThumbnailV002.png)
 1) The schematic uses Eureka ship helms to make it easier to connect with the prop: https://www.curseforge.com/minecraft/mc-mods/eureka-ships
 2) Place the two schematic files in your schematics folder in .minecraft
-3) You can use create or a structure block to load the shcmeatics
+3) You can use create to load the shcmeatics
 4) Go to the create config, and set `Link Range` to the max
 5) Add a stabilizer to the back, as the schematic doesnt inculde one
 6) Glue all the controll surfaces